Hours and arrival

 We may share your name and email address with a governmental health authority should that information be requested for COVID-19 contact tracing purposes.
 If you do not want your name or email address used for these purposes, please email [email protected].

-Travelers to New York State from out of state must follow the latest guidelines for quarantine and testing issued by the Office of Governor Andrew Cuomo.
+Travelers to New York State must follow the latest guidelines.
 See the New York State travel advisory here.

 Admire artwork from a distance, at least an arm’s length.
 And no touching art, platforms, or cases (unless a sign or label says it’s okay).